mid-kid/CakeHax/Readme.md

 * 3dbrew for info
 * Yellows8 for firmlaunchax and memchunkhax
 * smea and Yellows8 for gspwn
-* Apache Thunder, _Dean, xinerqu for being fearless test-kanninchens.
+* Apache Thunder, _Dean, xinerqu for being fearless test-kaninchen.
 * Gateway for some offsets